LuciusVH/Goatflix/README.md

 ## DISCLAIMER

-This specific website is entirely designed for educational purpose only.
+This specific website is entirely designed for educational purposes only.

 However, please note that a clone of the Github repository might be done in the next weeks, translated into French, modified and commercially published, under a purchased domain name.